Lakuna/Diplomat/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/T3rrabyte/Diplomat/total)

 # Diplomat
 Assistant tool for the Diplomacy board game.
-Please read the wiki for information on advanced usage.
+Please read the contents of the "guide" folder for information on advanced usage.
 Basic usage is included within the program's help command.

 # License Information
 Assistant tool for the Diplomacy board game.
 Copyright (C) 2020 Travis Martin